JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-import.md

     kotlin-multiplatform = "%spmImport%"
     ```

-3. Sync the Gradle files and try adding a `kotlin.swiftPMDependencies {}` block to the `build.gradle.kts` file
-   of your KMP module.
+3. Sync Gradle files and try adding a `kotlin.swiftPMDependencies {}` block to the `build.gradle.kts` file in your KMP module.

    If the `swiftPMDependencies` name cannot be resolved, add the following block to the root `build.gradle.kts` file
    to force the experimental Kotlin Multiplatform Gradle plugin version: